 Comprehensive List of Everything You Own

 To assist your executor, it’s helpful to include an inventory of your assets and their location.
+Making an inventory of assets for a New York estate plan ensures nothing important is overlooked and helps streamline the administration process.
 It’s especially important to provide account numbers and where to locate safe deposit keys, deeds, and titles.
 This list might include:

 - Vehicles, including cars, motorcycles, RVs, boats, jet skis, bicycles, scooters, and work vehicles